appdev-lessons/helper-methods-part-3/content.md

 ## User accounts with Devise 02:07:00 to 02:17:30

-Most professional Rails apps, and from now all of ours, will use the `devise` generator to build out sign-in/sign-out RCAVs.
-(We'll leave the beginner-oriented `draft:account` behind.)
+You have already used the devise gem to add user accounts in the _Bulletin Board 2_, and we will do so again in this project.

-The next lesson _User Authentication with Devise_ has a few more details about the Devise gem, but this section is all you need to finish this project.
+The next reading lesson, _User Authentication with Devise_, has a few more details about the Devise gem and will be a handy cheat sheet; but this section is all you need to finish this current project.

  1. Add `gem "devise"` to your `Gemfile` and `bundle install`.